codelings-net/codelings/debug/README.md

 Hard-reload the page.

-The debugger should now be paused on the breakpoint and you can press F11 to step through the program.
-In Firefox you should be able to see the current value of the 16 local variables, most of them zero.
+The debugger should now be paused on the breakpoint and you can step through the program by pressing F11.
+You should be able to see the current values of the 16 local variables, most of them zero.
 In Chrome, you should also be able to see the WebAssembly value stack.

 ### Add the watch expression